Tampa Museum of Art: Exhibits

+Permanent Collection

+The museum's permanent collection spans fine art as well as classical antiquities.
+The fine arts collection includes works in painting, photography, works on paper, and sculpture by leading artists including Alexander Calder, Andy Warhol, James Rosenquist, Robert Rauschenberg, Cindy Sherman, and Purvis Young.
+The museum's sculpture collection features works by Dale Chihuly, Jaume Plensa, Patricia Cronin, C. Paul Jennewein, Hiram Powers, Jacques Lipchitz, Richard Stankiewicz, Harry Bertoia, and Erik Levine.
+Its Latin American art collection features works by Diego Rivera, Rufino Tamayo, José Bedia Valdés, Oswaldo Vigas, and Milhaud Vik Muñiz.
+The Latin American collection has also been expanded with donations by other notable artists from major Latin American art collections, such as Jorge M. Perez's donation of the Fernando Botero sculpture Mujer Vestida in 2022 and Antonio Permuy's 2024 donations of Josignacio's The Pact commemorating the Cuban Thaw and AGalban's Lagrimas de la Habana.

+The museum's classical antiquities collection features more than 660 works produced from approximately 3000 BC to AD 500 from Ancient Greek, Roman, Egyptian and Etruscan civilizations.

 Affiliates

 The Tampa Museum of Art is currently partnered with the University of South Florida, and collaborates predominantly with the Tampa campus by providing materials for exhibitions, particularly in the display of works of ancient pottery like vases and drinking vessels from areas of civilizations prior to and during Ancient Greece for patrons to view, alongside providing an honors Capstone course that has students learn about dementia and other mental in artists' whose works are currently on display in the "Outsider Art Gallery" from the Monroe Family Collection, which showcases the various works across a variety of mediums of artists that live in Florida.
 The ancient works are also available to view digitally through the USF Special Collections of the University of South Florida Tampa Library alongside written descriptions noting the historical context of the pieces and the names of donors offering the works for public display, and these works are similarly able to be viewed through the website for the Tampa Museum of Art as well.
 Other partners that work with the museum for the continued enjoyment to the public include the Firehouse Cultural Center, Westchase Recreation Center, the Parks and Recreation City of Tampa, the Winthrop Art Factory, the Roberta M. Golding Visual Art Center Operated by the City of Tampa Parks and Recreation Department for the TMA Studio, as well as Pace Center for Girls, The Spring of Tampa Bay, The Portico, and Redefining Refuge for the art space.
 Alongside these partnerships the Tampa Museum of Art is also partnered with local schools in Hillsborough and Pinellas County, offering guided tours to school groups hoping to visit the museum.

 In April 2022, the Tampa Museum of Art announced a $25 million gift from Dick Corbett in support of its centennial Capital Campaign for renovation and expansion.